ranajitdasgithub/React-learning/README.md

 ## Example Scenario

 A JavaScript application on `https://myapp.com` trying to access an API at `https://api.example.com` will be blocked unless the API allows it with CORS headers.
+---
+# Class 2 - Inginiting our App

+### 3. Difference between git and github?

+- Git: A version control system used for tracking changes in code locally.
+It allows you to manage source code history, create branches, and collaborate on projects.

+- GitHub: A web-based platform that hosts Git repositories online.
+It facilitates collaboration by providing features like issue tracking, pull requests, and project management tools.

+**Key Difference**
+- Git is the tool for version control; GitHub is a platform that uses Git for sharing and collaborating on code.
+You can use Git independently of GitHub, but GitHub relies on Git.